sani-coop/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``problem_id``
      - string
      - EdX ID of the problem being shown.
-   * - ``[answers, contents]``
-     - array
-     - The array includes each problem in a problem component that has multiple problems.

-       * ``answers`` provides the value checked by the user.

-       * ``contents`` delivers HTML using data entered for the problem in Studio, including the display name, problem text, and choices or response field labels.

 ..
 Including the special exam (timed and proctored) events doc in a separate
 .. file because it is very long. - Peter March 2016